sandro-pasquali/Herder/readme.md

 Herder
 ------

-This library allows you to create machines which process a list of instructions using an optional list of processors (called "actors").
+This library allows you to create machines that process a list of instructions using an optional list of processors (called "actors").

 Actors receive the current result set.
 Actors can be invoked serially or in parallel.